 Above is Glenn Strange reading the comics and relaxing at the makeup table as he preps for another day of playing the Frankenstein monster.

 | |(From Old Corral image collection)

-Above is a scene from ABBOTT & COSTELLO MEET FRANKENSTEIN (1948).
+Above is a scene from ABBOTT & COSTELLO MEET FRANKENSTEIN (Universal, 1948).
 From L-to-R are Strange as the Frankenstein monster, Lenore Aubert as the villainess and Bela Lugosi as Count Dracula.

 Strange portrayed the monster in three films: HOUSE OF FRANKENSTEIN (Universal, 1944), HOUSE OF DRACULA (Universal, 1945) and ABBOTT AND COSTELLO MEET FRANKENSTEIN (Universal, 1948).